GoogleChrome/web.dev/src/site/content/en/blog/next-gen-css-2019/index.md

 The [`backdrop-filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter) property lets you apply graphical effects to the area _behind_ an element rather than to the element itself.
 This makes lots of cool effects that were previously only achievable using complicated CSS and JavaScript hacks doable with one line of CSS.

-For example, this demo uses `backdrop-filter` to achieve native OS-style blurring:
+For example, this demo uses `backdrop-filter` to achieve OS-style blurring:

 <iframe height="510" style="width: 100%;" scrolling="no" title="mddjjor" src="https://codepen.io/una/embed/mddjjor?height=265&theme-id=dark&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/una/pen/mddjjor'>mddjjor</a> by Una Kravets